 Health Implications and Considerations

 Excessive consumption of any sweetener, particularly those high in fructose like HFCS, can have negative health consequences.
 It can contribute to weight gain, insulin resistanceInsulin resistance is a condition where your body’s cells become less responsive to the hormone insulin.
-Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as… Read More, fatty liver disease, and increased risk of type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
+Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as it should.
+Here’s a breakdown to make it clear: •… Read More, fatty liver disease, and increased risk of type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
 Glucose is like fuel for your cells, and it comes from the food you eat.
-Insulin, a hormone made by your pancreas, acts like a… Read More.
+Insulin, a hormone made by your pancreas, acts like a key that unlocks cells, letting glucose in to provide energy….
+Read More.

 Sweeteners and KetosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More

 Additional Facets